pudly/schmopera-hugo/content/articles/conductorless-orchestras-cases-for-chamber-opera.md

 ---
-title: Conductorless orchestras, cases for chamber opera
+title: "Conductorless orchestras, cases for chamber opera"
 ---

 Reading James Chater's article about Persimfans got our minds turning.
 An acryonym for "Pervyi simfonischeskii ansambl bez dirigera"